Do you have a question you're not seeing below? We'd love to answer it—just use our contact form.

 6. What types of materials do you laser cut?

-At the moment we can cut mild steel, stainless steel, aluminum and titanium.
-We are adding a new laser that will allow us to laser cut copper and brass (May 2017).
+At the moment we can cut mild steel, stainless steel, aluminum, titanium, copper and brass.
 Our equipment does not allow for us to cut plastics, wood or paper products.

 7. Do you have a minimum order quantity?